junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "I'm useless now anyway.
 Can't paint anymore.
 But there's another thing I can do to this building, and you don't want to be in it."
 Anakin averts his eyes.

 "If you're talking about that hand, we have ways to fix it.
-I already used the Force to stabilize it, I have some friend who can fix it."
+I already used the Force to stabilize it; I have some friend who can fix it."
 Obi-Wan says, then his tone turns stern.
-"Don't you dare talking about giving up now.
+"Don't you dare talk about giving up now.
 I didn't come back to leave you behind."

 "You came back for me?"
 Anakin asks blankly, almost unbelievably.
 "There I was, thinking I'm here to rescue you."

 Obi-Wan almost chuckles.
-"Took me a while and some broken bones, but yes, I managed to get out.
-Just on my way to warn you there might be traitors among us, and then I saw your art work on the wall out there.
-Then I knew you must already be in here."
+"Took me a while and some broken bones, --" his hands gesture vaguely at his legs and ribs, "-- but yes, I managed to get out.
+Just on my way to warn you there might be traitors among us, and then I saw your artwork on the wall out there.
+That's how I knew you must already be in here."

 "The wall?"
 Anakin frowns for a second, then remembers.
 "Oh, that's Wald."